 - Learn from early adopters

-> Turn to experienced portal users for ongoing tips and techniques.
+Turn to experienced portal users for ongoing tips and techniques.
 ABELDent developers are constantly improving the software to accommodate feedback from clients.
-Regular webinars and newsletters contain valuable, up-to-the-minute ideas.
-Getting opt-in permission on their patient registration forms?
-Or ask patients to check off their preferred method of communication?
+Regular webinars and newsletters contain valuable, up-to-the-minute ideas, like getting opt-in permission on patient registration forms, or asking patients to check off their preferred method of communication.

-> In a business model where client communication can fall to six or nine-month intervals, why wouldn’t you want to take advantage of a quick, convenient and welcome opportunity to build better relationships with your patients?
+In the dental care business model where client communication can fall to six or nine-month intervals, wouldn’t you want to take advantage of every quick, convenient and welcome opportunity to build better relationships with your patients?

-> The following guest post is from Marinus J. Kolkman, Partner and Founder of iNETtechnologies Inc. iNET is a preferred hardware vendor for ABEL customers across Canada.
+The following guest post is from Marinus J. Kolkman, Partner and Founder of iNETtechnologies Inc. iNET is a preferred hardware vendor for ABEL customers across Canada.

 To some, it’s another techno-babble session to be avoided, but it needn’t be.
 With this explanation, I will shed some understandable light on what the fuss is all about!

 A database is simply an organized way to store information.
 The way data is added and especially the way it is retrieved makes all the difference.
 Understanding the differences between the question-and-answer systems is key to making the decision to upgrade.

 Historically, in older (I hate that word!) systems like Microsoft Access Database, or MDB, it’s “asking” the database to give back information that creates a roadblock.
 Your data sits in a flat file like a spreadsheet: rows and rows of information arranged in hundreds of columns.
 Everything stays in the order in which it is entered.
 As it grows, it takes longer and longer to write to it, and to get an answer when you look for something.